-PFAS – Research and Delivery Center
+PFAS – Research Center

 Working to protect Danes from PFAS.
 Denmark’s PFAS Center was established to generate the knowledge that makes it easier to prevent, contain, and remediate PFAS pollution.